netscaler/netscaler-observability-exporter/docs/deploy-coe-with-splunk.md

 ## Import pre-built dashboards for Splunk

 You can import pre-built Splunk dashboards provided by Citrix.
-The JSON files for importing the [Dashboards] are available at the [GitHub repository](https://github.com/citrix/citrix-observability-exporter/tree/master/dashboards).
+The JSON files for importing the dashboards are available at the [GitHub repository](https://github.com/citrix/citrix-observability-exporter/tree/master/dashboards).
 These dashboards provide you the option to filter the transactions based on parameters such as an instance IP address, application name, or client and server IP address and so on.

 Following is a sample HTTP dashboard.
-This dashboard shows data such as HTTP header-based charts, transactional latency, response type distribution and so on.
+This dashboard shows data such as HTTP header-based charts, transactional latency, response type distribution, and so on.

  ![HTTP dashboard](media/splunk-http-dashboard.jpeg)